voidfemme/randomdialogue/README.md

 - 👴 **boomer complaints** - Kids these days and technology
 - 📱 **influencer** - Social media marketing speak
 - 🦴 **caveman** - Simple words and concepts
+- Open the filters.json file to define your very own!

 ## Development